 Alanís is a gem of the province of Seville in the heart of nature.
 A small corner in Seville’s Sierra Morena in which to wander, unwind and experience the essence of an authentic town.
 Its friendly, welcoming people will make you feel at home in this mountain town, surrounded by numerous natural areas.
 You can also enjoy a varied and exquisite cuisine based on game meats, local mushrooms, homemade stews and local products such as hams and handmade Iberian sausages.

-This quiet town in Sierra Norte Natural Park has a fascinating architectural heritage, including the Arab castle and numerous natural springs scattered across the urban area.
+This quiet town in Sierra Morena Natural Park has a fascinating architectural heritage, including the Arab castle and numerous natural springs scattered across the urban area.
 Come and enjoy its festivals, in which all the locals participate.
 And do not miss the medieval festival in which the history of this beautiful mountain town is commemorated every September.

 Indeed, Alanís is a place to experience with all your senses.
 Do not miss it.